jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 Congrationlations on finishing this long and tedious section!
 Feel free to take a tea break before moving onto the next section (:

+{: .note}
-You should also see the `anim` variable sprinkled around in the code.
+> You should also see the `anim` variable sprinkled around in the code.
 This will take care of the animation side of the player, which we have already provided for you.